How to Get Rid of Pavement Ants

 Simply locate one (or preferably several) of the nest entrances and pour a couple gallons of boiling water directly onto it.
 Don’t just dump, however, as this will cause splashing.
 Instead, pour slowly from just above the entrance.

-As the water soaks into the soil, it will kill any ants it hits instantly, slowly becoming less effective as the soil slowly cools it.
+As the water soaks into the soil, it will kill any ants it hits instantly, slowly becoming less effective as the it cools.

 #2 – Insecticides